4js-mikefolcher/BDLJsonPathHelper/README.md

 ## Building the Jar File
 Once you have all the dependencies downloaded and added to your CLASSPATH, you can build the \
 jar file using the jar-build.sh build script.
-The script is written in bash, you if you are on \
+The script is written in bash, if you are on \
 Windows you will need to build it manually.

 `./jar-build.sh`